Tips for Women Traveling Alone

-Majority of Costa Ricans are used to somewhat unusual schedule of starting their day as early as 5am.
-By 7-8am sun is already merciless, so everyone tries to get their morning chores done beforehand.
-During the dry season, it will stay scorching hot throughout most of the day, unless clouds start rushing in the early afternoon to give some shelter.
-Sunsets are not to be missed—but also come in early, at 6pm year-round.
+The majority of Costa Ricans are used to the somewhat unusual schedule of starting their day as early as 5am.
+By 7 or 8 the sun can already be merciless so everyone tries to get their morning chores done beforehand.
+During the dry season, it will stay scorching hot throughout most of the day, unless the clouds roll in in the early afternoon to give some shelter.
+Sunsets are not to be missed—but also come in early, at 5:30 or 6pm year-round.
 Planning travel for the morning means you avoid spending the hottest and also the most crowded hours of the day on the roads.

-If you decide to travel by shared shuttle transfers, you’ll have a bit more relaxed schedule, but if taking buses—opt-in for the ones that start early, usually at 5:30 or 6 am.
-Yes, you might be less sociable that morning, but you’ll arrive early to your next destination.
-Which will give you more time to pick and choose if you already don’t have a place to stay.
+If you decide to travel by shared shuttle transfers, you’ll have a more relaxed schedule, but if taking public buses opt-in for early departure, typically at 5:30 or 6am.
+Yes, you might be less sociable at that hour, but you’ll arrive early to your next destination which will give you more time to pick and choose if you already don’t have a place to stay.
 Also, you will avoid slow traffic coming in and out of the Central Valley.
-Getting early bus is a must if you travel across land borders—going to both Nicaragua and Panama—as the lines in front of immigration can get long and slow.
+Getting the early bus is a must if you travel across land borders—going to both Nicaragua and Panama—as the lines in front of immigration can get long and slow.

 3. Find like-minded travelers along the way

 Some guidebooks offer info on meeting places for independent travelers.
-Another good resource is couchsurfing community, that’s fairly active in Costa Rica.
+Another good resource is the couchsurfing community, that’s fairly active in Costa Rica.
 If you’re staying in boutique hotels and hostels, getting to know fellow travelers is easy, just use your common sense when arranging your joint activities.
-If you’re in somewhat remote area (and there’s plenty of those in Costa Rica) you already have a lot in common with people that chose to be there as well.
-In more popular destinations, and especially San Jose area, there’s plenty social gatherings, that you can join and meet international travelers or locals.
+If you’re in a somewhat remote area (and there’s plenty of those in Costa Rica) you already have a lot in common with people that chose to be there as well.
+In more popular destinations, and especially the San Jose area, there are plenty of social gatherings, that you can join to meet international travelers or locals.

 4. Just say no